 Research interests: Cultural Ecology; Human-Animal Studies; Environmental Anthropology; Anthropology of Ritual; Anthropology of Food

-“Skipping”, in A. Ledeneva (ed.)
-The Global Encyclopedia of Informality vol. 2.
-UCL Press, London, p.
-41-44.
+2020 Capponi G. “Skipping”, in The Global Encyclopedia of Informality vol. 2.
+Ed.
+A. Ledeneva UCL Press: London, pp. 41-44.